Noel Gallagher's 1963 Gibson B-45-12 N

 See & Hear It In Action

 Wish You Were Here?
-Covered By Retrofret Guitars: No 12-String experience would be complete without a run through the intro to Pink Floyd's classic, here on a 1965 model, with exactly the same build and spec as Noel's.
+Covered By Retrofret Guitars: And, as an alternative to my own picking, here's Pink Floyd's classic, on a 1965 model, with exactly the same build and spec as Noel's.

 Pete Seeger's "Living In The Country", Arr Leo Kottke: And for the more ambitious, some incredible finger-picking from Andrew Lardner, to an arrangement by Leo Kottke, one of the most prominent folk proponents of the guitar.
 Amazing stuff!